 This FREE program for cancer survivors focuses on healing the whole person.
 Participants work with trained Y staff to build muscle mass and strength, increase flexibility and endurance, and improve functional ability while enhancing their emotional well-being in a supportive community.

-JOIN for ME is an exciting, free program for those who qualify to combat the long-term impact of childhood obesity and directly assist local families with teens and preteens to improve their health through weight loss and ongoing weight management.
+JOIN for ME is an exciting, free program for those who qualify to combat the long-term impact of childhood obesity and directly assist local families with kids and teens ages 6-17 to improve their health through weight loss and ongoing weight management.
 The 16-week coaching-based program for kids and teens with extra weight will start its first session at the Downtown YMCA January 30 and is available in both English and Spanish.
 Trained Lifestyle Coaches aid participants in taking steps to achieve and maintain a healthy weight by learning to eat healthier and increase their daily activity.
 Each week of the program has a different focus and group activity, providing support and resources to ensure participants’ success.

 Additional session dates coming soon.